hobbit19/liteIM/README.md

 ## 1. What is Lite.IM?

-Lite.IM is a full-featured, conversational Litecoin wallet built for use with SMS and instant messaging apps.
-Users can signup and create their wallet, send and receive litecoin, and check their balance and transaction history, all with a simple set of commands.
+Lite.IM is a full-featured, conversational cryptocurrency wallet built for use with SMS and instant messaging apps.
+Users can signup and create their wallet, send and receive cryptocurrency, and check their balance and transaction history, all with a simple set of commands.

 Currently, Lite.IM supports Telegram, Facebook Messenger, as well as SMS messaging for U.S. phone numbers, with additional app and country support coming soon.
+Cryptocurrencies currently supported are LTC, ETH, and ZTX.

 Lite.IM is a project from the [Zulu Republic](https://www.zulurepublic.io/) team.